CancerDataAggregator/CDA-HelpDesk/docs/Schema/schema_subject.md

                     },
                     {
                         "name": "derived_from_subject",
-                        "description": "The Patient/ResearchSubject, or Biologically Derived Materal (e.g. a cell line, tissue culture, organoid) from which the specimen was directly or indirectly derived.", "mode": "NULLABLE",
+                        "description": "The subject/ResearchSubject, or Biologically Derived Materal (e.g. a cell line, tissue culture, organoid) from which the specimen was directly or indirectly derived.", "mode": "NULLABLE",
                         "type": "STRING"
                     },
                     {
                         "name": "Files",
-                        "description": "List of ids of File entities associated with the Specimen", "mode": "REPEATED",
+                        "description": "List of ids of File entities associated with the Specimen.", "mode": "REPEATED",
                         "type": "STRING"
                     }